dotjasonhwang/readme-template/README.md

 ## About

 Communication is a key component of any software.
-Variable names, APIs, all input/output pairs in code should all be precise.
-And the README, in my opinion, is the most important piece of documentation.
+From variable names to APIs docs, effective delivery of information is crucial.
+The README, in my opinion, is the most important piece of documentation.
 It's the first thing a user sees when they visit your repository.
-This is where you can tell the story of your software.
+This is where you can tell the story of your software, and set the tone for the trajectory of your project.

 I found myself spending a lot of time on the README.
-So I found a nice template and made my own modifications to it.
-Now I can spend more time on the content and less time on the README.
+So I found a nice template and made my own modifications to it (Thank you [othneildrew](https://github.com/othneildrew/Best-README-Template)!).

 ## Usage